influxdata/influxdb/docs/dedup_and_sort.md

 ```

 If many queries read these two partitions, IOx has to build the same query plan above which we think suboptimal because of sort and deduplication.
 To avoid this suboptimal query plan, IOx is designed to:
-1. Data in each partition is frequently compacted to only contain a few non-overlaped and non-duplicated chunks as shown in Figure 3 which will help scan fewer chunks and eliminate the `Sort` and `Dedup` operators as illustrated in Figure 4.
+1. Data in each partition is frequently compacted to only contain a few non-overlapped and non-duplicated chunks as shown in Figure 3 which will help scan fewer chunks and eliminate the `Sort` and `Dedup` operators as illustrated in Figure 4.
 2. All **persisted chunks of the same partition are sorted on the same key** to avoid resorting before deduplication.
 So the plan in Figure 2 is only seen sometimes in IOx (mostly in Ingester and Querier with data sent back from Ingester), instead, you will mostly see the plan in Figure 4 (for data in Figure 3) or in Figure 6 (for data of Figure 5)

 ```text